kevin11h/12-ideas-in-12-hours-a-day/README.md

 6. How to build + create + sustain solar cryptocurrency mining system + co-integrate with smart home?
 7. How to start + sustain a hedge fund?
 8. Scholarship fund?
+9. How to access high finance funds?
+10. How to build + sustain momentum?
+11. Be -> Being -> Becoming -> Believe -> Belong -> Beyond